-I was a late bloomer.
-At age fifty I received a Bachelors Degree from Manhattan Christian College in Bible/Business Management and Ethics.
+I was a late bloomer and at age fifty finally got a Bachelors Degree from Manhattan Christian College in Bible/Business Management and Ethics.
 This education was the beginning of serious journaling, Bible study, and walking with God.
-Ten years later I became a certified life writing Instructor through Soliel Lifewriting Network in Maine.
-I facilitate a couple of memoir writing groups in Mesa.
-I love hearing their stories and motivating others to Save Their Life, One Story at a Time.
+Ten years later I became a certified life writing Instructor through Soliel Lifewriting Network in Lisbon, Maine.
+I facilitate memoir writing groups in Mesa and love motivating others to Save Their Life, One Story at a Time.

 Through the years sharing stories with my writing friends has been life-changing.
 There were times when I feared being bold enough to express the truth about some of the darker times in my life.
 It never fails, someone in my writing circle comments, “I have felt that way too, “or” that also happened to our family.”
 It has been a healing and bonding experience to know others have had similar feelings on this life journey.

-I have friendships that developed from my childhood, writing groups, family, Stonecroft.org and our church friends.
+I have friendships from my childhood, writing groups, family, Stonecroft and our church friends.
 Now I can add you who have come to my site, thus enlarging my family of friends.
-I feel blessed.
-I have finally learned it is people, not things that are important.
+I feel blessed because I have learned it is people, not things that are important.

-Join me and write your stories.
-Together we will share with future generations the wisdom we have learned from those special moments in the life we lived.
+Join me and write your stories and together we will share with future generations the wisdom and lessons learned from those special moments in the life we lived.
+Peace and Grace, Dana